 Dear friend and poet, Sarah Suksiri, dazzles as she reads a few of her poems.
 Listen here.

 Before embarking on my journey to midwest and MFAs, I lived with a good friend, JCL.
 One night she asked me to write a poem about jacarandas (amazing trees that bloom lavish periwinkle sticky) and I did.
-When I got to MFA school, I was nervously turned it in for my first workshop workshop.
+When I got to MFA school, I was nervously turned it in for my first workshop.
 Since then it has changed here, there, and back again.
 The poem, left in a drawer for many months, was rediscovered and reburied.
 It came out from hiding long enough to find residence in a small Canadian lit journal whose clean layout caught my eye.
 Poems like people are always on the move.
 Currently, JCL is living in South Africa, I’m in Chicago and the poem is home in Canada.
+[Update: the Canadian Magazine is now defunct, and the poem lives here]

 I was fortunate enough to come into contact with talented artist Gatis when I brought in Fine Art students to make broadsides for a poetry reading Indiana Review held last year.
 He created a broadside for a Curtis Bauer poem.
 After the event Gatis and I met up for coffee; I shared some of my poems with him and he sketched out ideas.